 Published by Peter Schutes

 I am a figment of my creator’s imagination.
 I served in WWI, was incarcerated at Napa State Mental Hospital for homosexuality, found freedom, had glorious sex, then passed away in 1981.
+Despite everything, I'm best known for my enormous endowment.
 View all posts by Peter Schutes